• Skip to primary navigation

 • American Van Lines

-Disconnect and Reconnect services after you schedule the movers.
+Disconnect and Reconnect services will be provided after you schedule the movers.

-When you get your date to move, schedule the utility hookups like cable, telephone, gas/electric, etc. They may need some time to schedule these hookups, so be sure to contact them the way in advance of your move-in date.
+When you get your move-in date, schedule the utility hookups, such as cable, telephone, gas/electric, etc. They may need some time to schedule these hookups, so be sure to contact them well in advance of your move-in date.

 Below are some utilities and services you may need to disconnect after you move out.